polyaxon/polyaxon/templates/experimentation/experiments.md

 Experiment was created.
 ```

-If we again were not satisfied with this learning rate, we can modify the value and run the polyaxon file again.
+You can repeat this process as much as you wish until you are satisfied with the performance of your model.
 Polyaxon will create a new experiment for you.
-If the space of values you want to try is large,
+However, ff the space of values you want to try is large,
-modifying the value manually and executing run is not optimal,
+modifying the value manually and executing `polyaxon run` is not optimal,
 what you can do instead is create an [experiment group](experiment_groups).

 ## Stopping an experiment